hirosystems/docs/clarinet-test-contract.md

 ## Cost optimization

 Clarinet can also be used for optimizing costs.
-When you execute a test suite, Clarinet keeps track of all the costs being computed when executing the `contract-call`, and display the most expensive ones in a table:
+When you execute a test suite, Clarinet keeps track of all costs being computed when executing the `contract-call`, and display the most expensive ones in a table:

 ```bash
 $ clarinet test --cost